 - How is E-Commerce Driving Change in the Commercial Real Estate World?

-If you’re a real estate investor, it’s essential to consider how e-commerce will affect your local real estate industry in the immediate future and for decades to come.
+If you’re a real estate investor, it’s essential to consider how e-commerce will affect your local real estate industry.
+Use projections to analyze the immediate future and for decades to come.

 E-commerce and commercial real estate

-Because so many consumers are taking their business to e-commerce sites, many of the brick and mortar businesses that lease commercial real estate are losing their local customer base.
+Many consumers are taking their business to e-commerce sites.
+Many of the brick and mortar businesses that lease commercial real estate are losing their local customer base.
 As a result, they’re shifting their operations to support an internet-driven market.

-Some businesses are moving away from brick and mortar retail and investing in online commerce platforms, while others are closing up shop altogether because they can’t keep up with competition.
-In many cases, large retailers are closing their stores and turning their facilities into warehousing and distribution space, to accommodate the changing demands of consumers.
+Some businesses are moving away from brick and mortar retail and investing in online commerce platforms.
+Others are closing up shop altogether because they can’t keep up with the competition.
+In many cases, large retailers are closing their stores and turning their facilities into warehousing and distribution space.
+This conversion helps to accommodate the changing demands of consumers.